distributedci/dci-doc/src/README.md

 ![image](./logo.png)

-The goal of Distributed CI (DCI) is to extend Red Hat production chain on partner platforms.
+The goal of Distributed CI (DCI) is to extend Red Hat production chain on partner platforms..

 # Extension of the Red Hat production chain